panaversity/learn-agentic-ai/04_building_effective_agents/04_augumentation_memory/06_graphiti_learning_path/09_configuration/readme.md

-# Step 10: Configuration - Production Optimization
+# Step 09: Configuration - Production Optimization (Theory)

 Master Graphiti configuration for production systems with security, performance, and scalability in mind.